Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

       `cd  robinhood-3.1.6`

   Note : Here, source is cloned inside /root/setup_robinhood/ path and same will be referenced in the following commands. so make sure you use your own path.

-* build robinhood RPMs by running
+* Build robinhood RPMs by running

       `./configure`

-* install missing deps -- mycase yum install jemalloc-devel.x86_64 jemalloc.x86_64
+* Install missing deps -- mycase yum install jemalloc-devel.x86_64 jemalloc.x86_64

       `make rpm`

-* install and start database service
+* Install and start database service

       `yum install mariadb-server`